 For more, click here.

 American Express Co.
-(AXP), the biggest credit-card issuer by purchases, said it may be forced to refund customers as bank regulators weigh enforcement actions based on consumer- protection laws.
+(AXP:US), the biggest credit-card issuer by purchases, said it may be forced to refund customers as bank regulators weigh enforcement actions based on consumer- protection laws.

 The lender “currently believes” the Consumer Financial Protection Bureau will take enforcement action against at least one of the company’s units and possibly a second, similar to measures the Federal Deposit Insurance Corp. had said previously it intends to pursue, New York-based AmEx said Aug.
 2 in a quarterly filing.